CDT Day 60: Hwy 26 (Dubois, WY) to Random yurt – Church Hostel Camp to YOLO Yurt Camp

 We were reluctant to leave charming Dubois, but one needs to hike on a thru-hike.
 We caught an easy hitch with a nice dude driving the messiest Jeep the world has ever seen, and were soon, maybe too soon, back on the trail.

 Actually, it was a dirt road.
 One that we’ll be on for a short while.
 Whatever.
 We were thinking about six miles would be just fine, but then we saw it, just under three miles from the road.
-We’d suffered a crushing yurt disappointment north of Helena a month ago, so we were thrilled to feel the door push open with a little encouragement.
+We’d suffered a crushing yurt disappointment north of Helena a month ago, so we were thrilled to feel the door push open with little encouragement.
 Queen bed, two bunks, a table, wood burning stove, and a few chairs, all dappled with a healthy dose of mouse poop.
 Home.

-We put on Taylor Swift’s brand new album, Love, and scrutinized our brand new set of paper maps.
+We put on Taylor Swift’s brand new album, Lover, and scrutinized our brand new set of paper maps.
 Spoiler alert: there’s some awesome looking stuff coming up.
 Sky dancing followed by a dinner of wheat thins took us all the way to bed time.

 We agreed that we will hike 34 miles tomorrow to make up for the short day today.
 Huh, that sounds like a lot.
 Too late to change now.
 YOLO!